Boat Registration and Licenses in New JerseyPage Overview

 Replace Lost Registration

 All power vessel operators, regardless of age, must hold a boating safety certificate from a state-approved program.
 State-approved classes are offered throughout New Jersey.
-For more information, the New Jersey State Police recommends consulting the United States Coast Guard Auxiliary or calling any MVC office.
+For more information contact any MVC office.

 - Register Car

 - Replacing a Lost Registration